 When the result is successful, the following characteristics will be achieved: size, appearance, temperament and certain additional qualities.

-The attractiveness of the so-called “designer dogs” is often presented as something different than the mass bred Yorkshire terriers.
+The attractiveness of the so-called “designer dogs” is often presented as something different from the mass bred Yorkshire terriers.

 There is nothing wrong with this, but problems arise when breeders promise that the mixed breed will be healthier than purebred, or combine the best traits of each of the two breeds.